slanglab/qsb/README.md

+## Code and data for Linear-time Sentence Compression under Lexical and Length Constraints (EMNLP '19)

 ### Summary
 Extractive [sentence compression](https://www.isi.edu/~marcu/papers/aaai-stat-sum-00.pdf) shortens a source sentence S to a shorter compression C by removing words from S.